The best cordless water flosser available.

 For a more invigorating clean use high.

 Once powered on the pump inside the flosser will draw the liquid from the tank up and out through the nozzle on the top.
-It does this in a constant stream until the power is turned off or the liquid runs out.

 The suggested technique is: